spack/sbang/README.md

 ## How it works

-`sbang` is a very simple posix shell script.
+`sbang` is a very simple POSIX shell script.
 It looks at the first two lines of a script argument and runs the last line starting with `#!`, with the script as an argument.
 It also forwards arguments.
+Because it's simple POSIX, you can use it amost anywhere.

 ## Authors